Anon-Planet/thgtoa/guide.md

 -   Password Storage:

+    -   Prefer: Argon2, scrypt
-    -   Prefer: argon2, scrypt, bcrypt, or if not possible at least PBKDF2 (only as a last resort)
+      -   If these aren't options, use bcrypt, or if not possible at least PBKDF2 (only as a last resort)f
+      -   Be skeptical of Argon2d, as it's vulnerable to some forms of side-channels.
+Prefer Argon2i or Argon2id

     -   Avoid: SHA-3, SHA-2, SHA-1, MD5

 -   Browser Security (HTTPS):